chutzcraft/EDGE64/README.md

 **Which Sourceport should I use to play EDGE64?** EDGE64 works with both the latest 2018 EDGE2 repository fork found here https://sourceforge.net/projects/edge2/files/latest/download.
 You can also use EDGE Classic, a Legacy version of the original EDGE, which is suited to work best with low-end processors.
 This could help run other mods very well on your computer.
 Run these by your specifications for a favorable experience.

+**How to upgrade weapons?**
+_In order to upgrade your weapons, you must previously own an existing version of the original.
+Survivability is key to maximizing the efficiency of your weapons.
+You can find the upgraded versions dropped on initial weapons placed throughout the map, or an enemy of that respective upgrade will drop it for you._